 “But a lot of people — the majority of them — are like me: they are conservative [about pricing] and they do their research.”

-With the help of a good agent, they’ve got a leg up on the competition, they know what prices the market can bear, and they can make offers they know are going to win — and that won’t leave them broke.
+With the help of a good agent, they’ve got a leg up on the competition, they know what prices the market can bear, and they can make offers they know will win — and that won’t leave them broke.

 Know what goes into a mortgage payment

-Not everyone realizes this right away, but a mortgage payment actually has several different components to it, known as PITI: principal, interest, taxes, and insurance.
+Not everyone realizes this right away, but a mortgage payment has several components, known as PITI: principal, interest, taxes, and insurance.
 You have to account for the total of these components in your monthly payment, not just the price of the house.

-Principal: The principal of the loan is the amount you borrowed to buy the house.
+Principal: A loan’s principal is the amount you borrowed to buy the house.

 Taxes: Property taxes are collected from property owners and put toward things such as schools and other municipal services.
 You’ll also pay taxes with your mortgage.

-Insurance: Mortgage lenders require you to insure your property, so you’ll need to add homeowners insurance, which you may be able to roll into your monthly payments.
+Insurance: Mortgage lenders require you to insure your property, so you’ll need to add homeowner’s insurance, which you can roll into your monthly payments.

 You might also pay HOA fees.
 An HOA is a homeowners’ association — a collective of people in the neighborhood who enforce mutually agreed-upon rules and regulations, such as exterior paint colors, fence heights, and the like.
 HOA fees go toward maintaining community areas.

 Therefore, your monthly payment is more than just the price of the house — it includes a host of other costs, too.
-You should use a home affordability calculator to play around with different variables to see how they might affect your potential mortgage payment.
+You should use a home affordability calculator to compare different variables to see how they might affect your potential mortgage payment.

 Save up plenty — then save some more